 The selected plan poses a short-term effect on water turbidity during berm placement and excavation at the borrow area.
+Dissolved oxygen (DO), pH, and temperature all influence the welfare of living organisms in water; without an appreciable level of DO, many kinds of aquatic organisms cannot exist (Priest, 1981).
 Elevated levels of particulate concentrations at the discharge location will dissipate after a short period in ocean currents.
 The borrow material, given its large grain size, is not expected to be chemically contaminated.
 Generally, the larger the grain sizes the smaller the area of impact.
-Turbidity resulting from resuspension of the sediments into the water column is expected to be localized and temporary in nature.
-Studies (Priest, 1981; Barnard, 1978) have concluded that the turbidity created by a dredging operation is restricted to the vicinity of the operation and decreases significantly with increased distance from the dredge.
-DO, pH, and temperature all influence the welfare of living organisms in water; without an appreciable level of DO, many kinds of aquatic organisms cannot exist.
-Utilization of a hydraulic dredge with a pipeline delivery system will help to minimize turbidity impacts.
+Turbidity resulting from resuspension of the sediments into the water column at the placement site is expected to be localized and temporary in nature.
+Dredging operations within the borrow area cause sediment to be suspended in the water column as well.
+Studies of past projects indicate that the extent of the sediment plume is generally limited to between 1,640-4,000 feet from the dredge (hopper) and that elevated turbidity levels are generally short-lived, on the order of an hour or less (Barnard, 1978; USACE, 1983; Hitchcock et al., 1999; MMS, 19999; Anchor Environmental, 2003; Wilber et al., 2006).